trodemaster/packer-macOS-11/README.md

     If you want to overide the username and password they can be specified on the cli packer build -force -only=full.vmware-iso.macOS_11 -var user_password=vagrant -var user_username=vagrant macOS_11.pkr.hcl

+### Apple GPU support on Big Sur hosts
+If the host system is running macOS 11.x enabling the virtualized GPU provides a dramatic speedup of the GUI.
+Running the pvapplegpu.sh script with add the appropriate vmx entries to the specificed vmx file.
+The VM needs to be powered off for this change.

+scripts/pvapplegpu.sh output/macOS_11/macOS_11.vmx